Mahi11390/Supply-Chain-Visibility-And-Optimisation/README.md

 This project was developed as part of an internship focused on **Supply Chain Visibility and Optimization**.

+The project involved collaborative work covering data preprocessing, analytics, Power BI dashboard development, and documentation.

 ---

 ## 📌 Conclusion

-The project demonstrates how **data analytics and interactive Power BI dashboards** can improve supply chain visibility, identify inefficiencies, and support data-driven optimization.
+The project demonstrates how **data analytics and interactive Power BI dashboards** can improve supply chain visibility, identify operational inefficiencies, and support data-driven optimization.

+---

+## 📜 License

+This project is licensed under the **MIT License**.